Options for Paying for Off-Campus Housing

 This figure is often on the school’s website as well.
 It's the amount specified by the college as a room and board allowance.
 If you're unsure what number to use, call the financial aid office — do not guess.

-Unfortunately, you cannot deduct off-campus housing on income taxes.
+Unfortunately, you cannot deduct rent for off-campus housing on income taxes, because you could potentially use the dwelling for personal use as well.

 The key is to make sure you choose housing that is affordable and realistic for your budget.
 Be careful about over-spending on a great apartment that your future self could end up footing the bill for.